ClementPinard/DepthNet/README.md

 `resized_w = f/2*tan(pi*fov/360)`

+That way, you won't have to make a dedicated training or even download the still box dataset

 ----
 > **/!\ These equations are only valid with pinhole equivalent cameras.
 Be sure to correct distortion before using DepthNet**